skanev/sprocketizer/README.markdown

 # Sprocketizer

-Sprocketizer is an flexible Sprockets gem for Rails 3.
+Sprocketizer is a flexible Sprockets gem for Rails 3.

 ## General info